katzchang/ProsciuttoGit/README.md

 -------
 1. Open Preferences > ProsciuttoGit.
 2. add Author and Committer settings.
-3. run JUnit test runner in gitteed project, and you'll see how it works.
+3. run JUnit test runner in gitted project, and you'll see how it works.

 Warning
 -------